eddieferrer/autofill/README.md

 This fork combines the autofill with random user information from the RandomUser.me API http://randomuser.me/
 Demo: https://rawgit.com/eddieferrer/autofill/master/index.html

 This is a real simple way to fill out a form with random user data using a bookmarklet.
-Helpful for testing internal forms or filling out forms with junk information.
+Helpful for testing forms or filling out forms with junk information.

 ```
 (function( window ) {